jeremiah-sypult/Quake-III-Arena/README.md

     code/q3_ui/q3_ui.xcodeproj
     code/renderer/renderer_gl.xcodeproj
     code/ui/ui.xcodeproj

+For running the game, open quake3.xcworkspace and select the quake3 target.
+You can then build it from the Product menu.

+There are Xcode projects for some of the tools as well:

     bspc/bspc.xcodeproj
+    lcc/q3lcc.xcodeproj
     q3asm/q3asm.xcodeproj
     q3map/q3map.xcodeproj

-Open quake3.xcworkspace and select the quake3 target.
-You can then build it from the Product menu.
+While it appears that the tools projects will build and run, they have not been extensively tested or guaranteed to work 100%.

 COMPILING ON WIN32
 ==================